allanbutler/kg-rag-grocery/README.md

 Why Knowledge Graph RAG?

 A grocery product is not just a row in a table, it’s better understood as a node in a network of relationships.
 Take something as simple as granola.
-It isn’t defined only by its name, it’s linked to a brand like H-E-B or Central Market, placed within a category such as Pantry → Granola, associated with ingredients like oats or almonds, described by attributes like nut-free or gluten-free, and tied to price metadata that could reflect everyday low price, promotions, or coupon eligibility.
+It isn’t defined only by its name, it’s linked to a brand, placed within a category such as Pantry → Granola, associated with ingredients like oats or almonds, described by attributes like nut-free or gluten-free, and tied to price metadata that could reflect everyday low price, promotions, or coupon eligibility.

 This web of connections is what a Knowledge Graph (KG) captures.
-In a KG, edges describe meaning: a product HAS_ATTRIBUTE Nut-Free, IN_CATEGORY Granola, or MADE_BY H-E-B. That structure gives us more than just labels, it encodes the logic of how grocery items relate to one another.
+In a KG, edges describe meaning: a product HAS_ATTRIBUTE Nut-Free, IN_CATEGORY Granola, or MADE_BY brand.
+That structure gives us more than just labels, it encodes the logic of how grocery items relate to one another.

 Compare that to a Classic RAG pipeline: